 - In our experience, many American expats want to maintain their liquidity as a result of having funds tied up in stocks.
 As such, these borrowers tend to want higher loan to value (LTV) mortgages for cash flow purposes, but this can be challenging when looking to borrow above £1million

 - People working in finance are likely to have a bonus-subsidised income, possibly with income tied up within the company, making their income structure complicated

 So how can an American expat get a mortgage?

 The best mortgage options for American expats will typically be with private banks and specialist lenders.
 Fortunately, we have a large panel of international lenders and banks whose flexible bespoke attitude allow them to consider these cases.
 For example, we work with one particular private bank who can take a view on bonus income, taking an average of your bonus over the last two to three years.

 You will be at a particular advantage if you are able to move within your company; we regularly arrange mortgages for American expats who are now working in their company’s UK offices, for example.
 If you are moving to a new company, but are working within the same field and have plenty of experience, the bank may be prepared to take a holistic view of your future salary in light of this.

-We have also been approach by clients needing a foreign currency mortgage, including those looking to secure a mortgage in US dollars for a UK residential property.
+We have also been approach by clients needing a foreign currency mortgage, including those looking to secure a mortgage in US dollars for a European residential property.
 This is almost impossible to achieve, but we do have a track record of doing this.
 However, if you are still going to paid in US dollars upon your move, a better option would be foreign exchange (FX)—we work with a specialist FX broker, Argentex, who can advise you further.